nadrimajstor/micropython-wiki/Board-Teensy3.1.md

 * SPI, i2c, CANbus

 ###Status###
-Work has started on porting to this chip.
-See [repo](https://github.com/micropython/micropython/tree/master/teensy)
+1. Work has started on porting to this chip.
+See [repo](https://github.com/micropython/micropython/tree/master/teensy) (2014-05-09: does not compile).

+2. The working Micro Python code can be found in a fork https://github.com/dhylands/micropython/tree/fix-2014-01-14.